Bridging Information Asymmetry: A Hierarchical Framework for Deterministic Blind Face Restoration: Introduction

-Previous restoration paradigms struggle to resolve this asymmetry.
-Deterministic approaches, typically optimized via pixel-wise objectives, frequently suffer from the ``regression-to-the-mean'' effect, yielding over-smoothed results~\cite{ledig2017SRGAN,wang2018esrgan,ji2020realsr}.
-Conversely, generative priors attempt to address the information ambiguity by constraining the restoration output within a pre-trained generative distribution.
+{ This under-constrained setting exposes different limitations in existing restoration paradigms.} Deterministic approaches, typically optimized via pixel-wise objectives, frequently suffer from the ``regression-to-the-mean'' effect, yielding over-smoothed results~\cite{ledig2017SRGAN,wang2018esrgan,ji2020realsr}.
+Conversely, generative priors attempt to address this under-constrained problem by restricting outputs to a learned high-quality distribution.
 However, we argue that this merely shifts the ill-posedness (Fig. \ref{intro} (a)): The priors themselves are trained on an ill-posed mapping from sparse semantic signals (such as text or class labels) to dense pixel spaces\cite{kingma2013vae,goodfellow2014gan,ho2020ddpm,song2019score-matching}.
 Consequently, the restoration remains prone to stochastic uncertainty and, more critically, to hallucinations that are semantically plausible yet structurally erroneous.
 Such stochasticity limits the reliability of BFR in identity-sensitive applications, necessitating a more constrained, deterministic restoration framework.

-To bridge this information asymmetry and eliminate restoration uncertainty, we propose \textit{Pref-Restore}, a hierarchical framework designed to re-balance the information equation from both ends of the restoration pipeline (Fig. \ref{intro} (b)).

-First, to augment input density, we employ an Auto-Regressive (AR) integrator as a high-level semantic bridge.
-It reformulates textual instructions into latent ``knowledge queries'' via a Next-Token Prediction (NTP) paradigm~\cite{pan2025metaquery, chen2025blip3o, han2025tar, hu2025mvar, hu2025omni-view}.
-This mechanism is realized through a Multi-modal Knowledge Alignment stage, where we focus on the cross-modal synchronization between discrete linguistic tokens and the continuous diffusion latent space~\cite{pan2025metaquery,chen2025blip3o,lin2025uniworld}.
-By internalizing high-level restoration logic (e.g., identifying identity-critical facial components), this stage enables the model to inject stable semantic guidance into degraded signals, effectively mitigating the inherent information sparsity.

-Second, to prune the output distribution and ensure deterministic restoration, we integrate On-Policy Reinforcement Learning (RL) directly into the diffusion trajectory~\cite{shao2024grpo,liu2025flowgrpo,zheng2025diffusionnft}.
-This is achieved via a Preference-Aware Fine-tuning stage, where we transform subjective human preferences into differentiable constraints.
-Unlike traditional static fine-tuning, this stage employs a specialized optimization framework to refine the forward diffusion path, using a pre-defined preference model as a ``perceptual critic'' to penalize stochasticity and prune trajectories that deviate from human aesthetic and fidelity standards.
-Remarkably, this preference-aligned strategy demonstrates exceptional efficiency, achieving a significant leap in both structural coherence and identity consistency with as few as 30 fine-tuning steps.

-The main contributions of this work are summarized as follows: \begin{itemize} \item \textbf{Conceptual Framework:} We identify information asymmetry as the root cause of uncertainty in current BIR models.
-We propose the Pref-Restore framework, which mitigates this by simultaneously increasing input information density and sharpening the output distribution via preference alignment.